Bhavan701/KVLSI-Course/BHAVAN KUMAR KVLSI2501110/System Verilog/ Readme.md

      int q[$];
 + We can't use foreach to initialize an empty queue directly, but we can use it after allocating space.
 + We can directly insert or delete elements using built-in methods such as insert and delete.
++ size() method will return number of elements in queue.
 Example No.1
 <pre>module test;
   int q1[$];